Sleep Apnea Treatment – Owings Mills, MD

 Do you snore so loud at night that it leaves your spouse and children grumpy in the morning?
 Do you regularly feel exhausted in the mornings, even if you went to bed right on time and seemingly got a full eight hours?
 These are common symptoms of obstructive sleep apnea (OSA), a serious health problem that can wreak havoc on your wellbeing and general quality of life.

-Many people don’t realize that some dentists are actually capable of treating this condition through the use of a customized oral appliance.
+Many people don’t realize that some dentists are actually capable of sleep apnea treatment through the use of a customized oral appliance.
 If you’re a victim of mild to moderate sleep apnea, consider contacting Dolfield Dental in Owings Mills, MD today for a consultation.

 What is Sleep Apnea?